projectcalico/calico/master/networking/openstack/labels.md

 "openstack-region-" followed by the configured region name.
 Otherwise it is simply "openstack".

+> **Note**: To allow {{site.prodname}} to provide the project name and parent ID labels,
+> you must give Neutron the 'admin' role within your cluster:
+> ```
+> openstack role add --project service --user neutron admin
+> ```
+> or some equivalent privilege that allows the Neutron server to do admin-level queries of
+> the Keystone database.
+This is because {{site.prodname}}'s driver runs as part of the
+> Neutron server, and needs to query the Keystone database for the information for those
+> labels.
+If Neutron isn't sufficiently privileged, {{site.prodname}} will fall back to
+> not generating those labels.
+{: .alert .alert-info}

-> **Note**: Calico only allows certain characters in label names and values
+> **Note**: {{site.prodname}} only allows certain characters in label names and values
 > (alphanumerics, '-', '\_', '.' and '/'), so if a project or security group name normally
 > has other characters, those will be replaced here by '\_'.
 Also there is a length
 > limit, so particularly long names may be truncated.
 {: .alert .alert-info}

-> **Note**: Calico does not support changing project name or security group name for a
+> **Note**: {{site.prodname}} does not support changing project name or security group
-> given ID associated with a VM after the VM has been created.
-It is recommended that
+> name for a given ID associated with a VM after the VM has been created.
+It is
-> operators avoid any possible confusion here by not changing project name for a
+> recommended that operators avoid any possible confusion here by not changing project
-> particular project ID or security group name for particular security group ID,
+> name for a particular project ID or security group name for particular security group
-> post-creation.
+> ID, post-creation.
 {: .alert .alert-info}

 ## Configuring operator policy